garystafford/gke-istio-atlas-rabbit-demo/README.md

 ![Architecture](AKS-Voter-API-Architecture.png)

 ### Postscript
 Added after the post was released, I added  an `kubernetes\voter-api-atlas\` version of the Voter API Kubernetes resources, designed for using MongoDB Atlas instead of Cosmos DB.
 The change involves the secrets used for the database connection strings.
+This version is also designed for user with Istio 0.3.0 instead of the NGINX Ingress Controller.

 Additionally, there is an `kubernetes\nginx-ingress-rbac\` version of the Kubernetes resources, which includes the NGINX Ingress Controller's RBAC code from their GitHuib repo.
-It is designed to be used with Istio on Google Cloud Platform.